 - Assisted the newspaper editor and student photographer, student teaching semester

-Employers search résumés for past experiences with similar student populations, standardized testing and student achievement successes.
+Employers search résumés for past experiences with similar student populations, standardized testing, technology skills and student achievement successes.
 They often seek a candidate who has something extra to share with coaching or activities.

 Never include the most basic of activities that everyone else does—bulletin boards, lunch supervision, grading papers, etc. Your own high school experience is not relevant unless it was very unique.
 Being captain of a team supports a résumé for a coach; being in plays is good for the future theater teacher.